 Meat, fish and alternatives, such as beans, pulses, eggs and nuts are all important non-dairy sources of protein.

-Try to eat two portions of fish a week (one portion is about 150g).
+Try to eat two portions of fish a week (one portion is about 115g raw).
 At least one of these portions should be oily fish, such as mackerel, salmon or pilchards.
 Oily fish is particularly rich in omega-3 fatty acids, which can help prevent heart disease.
-The National Heart Foundation recommends an intake of 500mg of omega-3 daily.
+The National Heart Foundation recommends an intake of 500mg of marine-source omega-3 daily.
 This the equivalent to eating two to three 150g portions of oily fish per week.

 It’s a much-enjoyed part of Australian life but drinking too much alcohol can harm your health in the short term (in the case of accidents) and in the long term (excess alcohol has been linked with cancers, including breast and bowel cancer and cancers of the mouth, pharynx, larynx, oesophagus and liver and with liver cirrhosis).